 Model 7: Imputed government approval - Original Model - Method 2

 In a final imputation model we calculate means for government approval for different groups.
 We use Freedom House Rating, war status, election type and the decade of the election (to somewhat control for the trend) to generate the means.
 Once the means are created, we replace the missing values of the government approval variable.
 Model 7 of Table 1 shows the result of the regression.
-Even though the number of observations climbed to 497, the prediction power and pseudo R-squared fell dramatically to 65% and 8.8% respectively.
+Even though the number of observations climbed to 497, the prediction power and pseudo R-squared fell dramatically to 65% and 8.8%, respectively.
 Table 11 shows the prediction classification for the model.

 Table 11.
 Prediction classification of Model 7